Accuracy vs Precision in Quality Management

 Inspection result shows that the measured values are accurate but not precise.
 Because all the measurements are close to the desired value of 30 millimeters but they are not close to each other.

 - Accurate measurements must be close to the target value.
 However precise measurements must be close to each other.
 They don’t have to be close to the target value.

 - Precision is not dependent to accuracy.
 Therefore they may not be close to the target.

 - Many measurements are required to decide precision.
-However you need less measurements to decide accuracy.
-In most cases accuracy can be determined by one measurement.
+However, you need fewer measurements to decide accuracy.
+In most cases, accuracy can be determined by one measurement.

 - Precision can be conceivable as the degree of reproducibility between repeated measurements.

-In this article we discuss the concept accuracy vs precision in quality management.
+In this article, we discuss the concept accuracy vs precision in quality management.
 We hope that all the points are clear and it will be useful to understand their importance for quality management purposes.
-If you would like to share your knowledge or add someting, you can do so through the comments section below.
+If you would like to share your knowledge or add something, you can do so through the comments section below.

 Please note that these terms are also very important from a PMP Certification Exam point of view; therefore, you must know the definition of these concepts and understand the difference between them.